Financial Budget Worksheet - Discovering How Much You Actually Spend

-The following estimates and guidelines could prove helpful to you as you set up your family budget:
+The following estimates and guidelines can prove helpful to you as you set up your family budget:

 Compare your total expenses with your take-home pay.
 A couple of results and scenarios could be staring you in the face:

-Negative result: Expense more than income – spending more than you have, you might have to cut costs and try to save some money to cover the bases!
+Expense more than income – spending more than you have, you should cut costs and try to save some money to cover the bases!